Project management—a high-demand skill set

 - Selecting and Prioritizing Projects

 Project teams will initiate a project by completing a project charter.
 After completing the project charter, the project teams will identify project stakeholders and develop a stakeholder register.
-The project teams begin the process planning a project in earnest by conducting a risk analysis, creating a communication plan, developing a work breakdown structure, and defining the required tasks.
+The project teams begin the process of planning a project in earnest by conducting a risk analysis, creating a communication plan, developing a work breakdown structure, and defining the required tasks.
 Students then estimate the duration and work for all tasks in the project.
 Topics include:

 - Summarizing Project Objectives